 Roby P. Joyce was appointed to serve on our Board of Directors on September 14, 2023.
 He is board-certified in anatomic and clinical pathology by the College of American Pathologists and is a Diplomat in the American Board of Pathology.
 He is also board-certified in neurology by the American Academy of Neurology and is a Diplomat in the American Board of Psychiatry and Neurology.
 Dr. Joyce founded Village Oaks in 2008.
 He is Medical Director and Laboratory Director of Precision Pathology Laboratory Services ("PPLS") and owner of Village Oaks, the medical professional association whose pathologists provide pathology interpretation services to PPLS.
 In addition to his role at Village Oaks, he has served in various capacities at Northeast Methodist Hospital in San Antonio, including Chairman of the Board of Trustees and Chief of Staff of the Methodist Healthcare System.
 Throughout a career in pathology that spans more than 40 years, he has been a highly regarded speaker at medical and scientific conferences, has served in leadership roles on dozens of professional organizations and committees, and has served as lead or co-author of numerous scientific articles.
 Dr. Joyce received his medical degree from Louisiana State University, where he also received a BS in zoology.
 He performed his internship at Fitzsimons Army Medical Center in Denver, his residency in neurology at the Letterman Army Medical Center at the University of California Moffett Hospital in San Francisco, and his residency in pathology at Brooke Army Medical Center in San Antonio.
-We believe Dr. Joyce should serve as a director of the Company because of his extensive experience as a clinical pathologist, his substantial professional relationships with physician practices and hospital systems and his business acumen in the creation and operation of a successful pathology laboratory that developed CyPath[®] Lung as an LDT.
+We believe Dr. Joyce should serve as a director of the Company because of his extensive experience as a clinical pathology laboratory that developed CyPath[®] Lung as an LDT.